00rders/LAB_NOTES/PERSONAL_STUDY/FOUNDER_MANUAL/user-home-repair.md

 ## 📂 Outcome

 System restored to full usability.
 SSH hardened.
-User now safe to use for Git operations, remote control, and automation.
+User now safe to use for secure shell access and remote administration.